tinykite/nowherepostcard/posts/firstpost.md

 If we couldn't use art as an opportunity to talk about things like health and identity and politics, I thought, what was the point?

 I quit working in publishing not that long afterwards.

-It was the second time I'd decided that maybe writing or editing didn't really need to be the thing
+I've written off and on since then, but never regularly for longer than a handful of months at a time.
+In college, I was a bit of an odd child: I majored in